sinakarimiorg/Quiz-App/README.md

 ## Demo
-To see Live preview home page of app click on button [Live preview](https://sinakarimiorg.github.io/Quiz-App/) but I suggest to clone programm to access all features.
+To see Live preview home page of app click on button [Live preview](https://sinakarimiorg.github.io/Quiz-App/) but I sugess to clone program to access all features.

 ## Author
 [Sina Karimi](https://github.com/sinakarimiorg)🫰